jondurbin/airoboros/README.md

   --port 8000 \
   --host 127.0.0.1
 ```
+*to use the agent-based router, add `--agent-router` to the arguments*

 This uses flash attention via bettertransformers (in optimum).
 You may need to install torch nightly if you see an error like 'no kernel available', e.g.: